 Open Space

-Labels that say and have pictures of “COMPOST”, “RECYCLING”, “LANDFILL”, and “HAZARD”
+Labels that say and provide pictures of “COMPOST”, “RECYCLING”, “LANDFILL”, and “HAZARD”

 Roles:

-Materials Manager/Traveler (SPY)- Responsible for gathering supplies and laying it out at the group’s workstation.
+Materials Manager/Traveler (SPY)- Responsible for gathering supplies and laying them out at the group’s workstation.
 As a spy, they will walk around and see how other groups are sorting their trash.
-If they are unsure of which category a piece of trash belongs, they can get suggestions by looking at how others are organizing their garbage.
+If they are unsure of which category a piece of trash belongs, they can get suggestions by looking at or asking how others are organizing their garbage.

 Checker- Responsible for ensuring that all four labels are represented on the workstation.
-They also help ensure that the trash is placed in the appropriate place based on the team’s consensus, by describing with their group the makeup of each category and talking about the observations they make about the different articles of trash.
+They also help ensure that the trash is placed in the appropriate place based on the team’s consensus, by describing the makeup of each category with their group and talking about the observations they make about the different articles of trash.

 Recorder/Reporter- Will record any questions or observations that the group has as they are sorting trash.
 They will also record the characteristics of each label (compost, recycling.. etc.).
 In other words, guidelines for what goes where.